chef-cft/chef-examples/examples/a2-api/README.md

 These 2 scripts provide examples of using Ruby to make queries against the [Chef Automate API](https://automate.chef.io/docs/api/).
 The [checkins.rb](checkins.rb) script provides lists of nodes by their check-in times.
-The [node_count.rb](node_count.rb) gives the number of nodes that have checked in, are missing, and have failed broken down by Chef Infra Servers and Organizations.
+The [node_count.rb](node_count.rb) gives the number of nodes that have checked in, are missing, and have failed broken down by Chef Infra Servers and Organizations. [audit_reports.rb] provides the last 24 hours of compliance reports.

 # Configuration